CauanMendes05/Automa-o-de-Email/README.md

 2. Archive data for each store;
 3. Calculate/define variables;
 4. Build and structure the E-mail HTML;
-5. Process the Ranking email."# Automa-o-de-Email"
+5. Process the Ranking email.
-"# Automa-o-de-Email"